 - Invisible, or Essix, Retainers: These are made of clear plastic that makes it easy for you to look as if you're not wearing it.

 Just because you or your child had braces doesn't mean you should let up or neglect oral care.
-On the contrary, you spent a small fortune on a smile that won't stick around unless you do all that you can to protect it.
+On the contrary, your smile won't stick around unless you do all that you can to protect it.
 Your teeth continue to age just like you, and that means you need to brush at least two times each day along with daily flossing (something that braces made very difficult).
-Use your Colgate® 360® Toothbrush to help remove bacteria that collects between your teeth, so that even though you still might be unsure – how long do you have to wear a retainer? – you'll still be keeping your mouth in great oral health.
+Continue to brush to help remove bacteria that collect between your teeth, so that even though you still might be unsure – how long do you have to wear a retainer? – you'll still be keeping your mouth in great oral health.